magne4000/quassel-proxy/README.md

 ### In the browser
 #### Demo
-With the proxy running, open testclient.html in your favorite browser.
+With the proxy running, open index.html (from client directory) in your favorite browser.
 Fill in the inputs :
 * Websocket host is the ip/name of the server your proxy is running on
 * Websocket port is the port specified when the proxy was launched (here 64004)